apache/incubator-streampark-website/docs/connector/5-es.md

 ### Configure the internal batch processor

 The BulkProcessor inside es can further configure its behavior of how to refresh the cache operation request, see the [official documentation](https://nightlies.apache.org/flink/flink-docs-release-1.14/zh/docs/connectors/datastream/elasticsearch/#elasticsearch-sink) for details - **Configuring the Internal** Bulk Processor

-### StreamX configuration
+### StreamPark configuration

-All other configurations must comply with the StreamX configuration.
+All other configurations must comply with the StreamPark configuration.
 For [specific configurable](/docs/development/conf) items and the role of each parameter, please refer to the project configuration